NikShm/WebJournal/.github/ISSUE_TEMPLATE/custom.md

 ---
 name: User story template
 about: This template provides a basic structure for user story issues
-title: '#ID Title of the feature'
+title: Title of the feature
 labels: 'user story'

 ---